droglenc/NCMTH107/modules/DataProduction_Prep.md

 1. What is the primary difference between the way an experimental and an observational study are *designed*?
 1. What is the primary difference between the *types of conclusions that can be drawn* from an experimental and observational study.
 1. Within an experiment define: "factor", "response", "levels", "treatments", and "replicates."
-1. How are number of treatements determined from the number of levels?
+1. How are number of treatments determined from the number of levels?
 1. What are two advantages of an experiment that simultaneously manipulates two factors as compared to two separate experiments that each manipulate only one factor?
 1. What are three major principles of experimental design?
 Describe why each is important.
 1. What are three major types of observational studies?
 Describe each.